lllangWV/ChatGptCoding/README.md

 However, for those exploring different needs or constraints, several other Language Models offer specialized features or free access, including:

 - **Gemeni**: Known for its tailored optimizations in specific coding scenarios.
+[Gemini](https://gemini.google.com/)
 - **Claude**: Another AI model that offers a unique approach to language understanding and generation, with strengths in coding and natural language processing.
+[Anthropic](https://www.anthropic.com/)
 - **ChatGPT-3.5**: A predecessor to ChatGPT-4, offering robust capabilities with the advantage of being freely available for certain usage limits.
+[OpenAI ChatGPT](https://openai.com/chatgpt)